mbigman/conditionals-ball-and-paddle/README.md

 - In the real Breakout game you have some control over how you redirect the ball with your paddle, if you hit it with the left third of the paddle you can direct the ball leftwards, if you hit with the right third you can make sure it travels to the right.
 Try to implement this.

 - The player could get points every time they hit the ball with the paddle.
 Look up the `text()` function to use to display the score.

+- What if you could increase the difficulty of the game.
+What if the ball moved faster every time it hit the paddle?
+Or after every 10 hits it increased by a lot?

 - Once we cover loops we'll be able to do a much better job of adding multiple bricks that the player can break with the ball.
 For now you could try adding a single brick that breaks if the ball hits it.